 As a welcome to the conference, the Canadian Hydrogen and Fuel Cell Association (CHFCA) introduced a new promotional video for the hydrogen and fuel cell community.
 The CHFCA interviewed eleven experts from across the industry to answer many important questions, and more.

-This 2-day interactive event is sure to inspire the international hydrogen and fuel cell community.
+This 2-day interactive digital event is sure to inspire the international hydrogen and fuel cell community.

-Comprised of a variety of modules – a conference, workshops, a trade fair, technical visits and an evening event – this networking event sets its focus on connecting people.
+Comprised of a variety of modules – conference sessions, workshops and a trade fair – this networking event sets its focus on connecting people.
 The f-cell+HFC conference features international keynote speakers as well as more technical parallel sessions offering valuable knowledge and best practices for the main application areas: Logistics, Ports and operations, Power-to-Gas with Hydrogen solutions, Heavy duty vehicles, large-scale HRS.
 Interactive workshops offer room to explore applications in ports and buses in more detail.

 The Canadian Hydrogen and Fuel Cell Association (CHFCA) is a national, non-profit industry association that supports Canadian corporations, governments and academic institutions that are developing, demonstrating and deploying hydrogen and fuel cell products and services in Canada.

 Our members work on hydrogen and fuel cell technologies, components, systems supply and integration, fuelling systems, fuel storage, and engineering and financial services.

 The mission of the CHFCA is to champion the Canadian hydrogen and fuel cell sector, strengthen its leadership and accelerate the commercialization of members’ products and services in Canada and abroad.